dhoerl/PhotoScrollerNetwork/README.txt

 - when the very last chunk of data arrives, the final few scan lines are processed, and the operation completes - a process taking only a few milliseconds.

 Using an iPhone 4 running iOS 5, the sample images take around a second each to decode using CGContextDrawImage.
 But using incremental decoding, that time is spread out during the download (effectively loading the processor with work during a time it's normally idling), taking that final second of delay down to effectively 0 seconds.

+For this networked code, a time metric that measures the time from when the first image starts to decode til the last one finishes.
+This would seem to be the best possible metric as it more accurately represents the time from when the first image finishes downloading until the user gets control of the scrollview.
+On my iphone 4, the this delay is halved by the incremental decoder relative to the CGContextDrawImage based code.
+I would have thought it would be quicker, but there is a lot going on in this single core device.
+Bet it really hums on the iPhone 4S.